Understanding Disenfranchised Grief in Indigenous Communities

 If you are Indigenous and I said something in the webinar that felt racist, harmful or disrespectful, I welcome your feedback.
 You can share it anonymously using this form.
 I promise to reflect on it with care and do the work to change my behaviour.

 Disclaimer: This content reflects my professional knowledge and experience and is intended to educate and support.
-I recognize it may not be helpful in every situation, and I do not know your specific context.
-If you feel stuck, experience symptoms that limit your ability to participate in life, or notice worsening symptoms, please reach out to a qualified mental health professional.
+It may not apply to every situation, and I don’t know your specific context.
+If you feel stuck, notice symptoms that limit your ability to participate in daily life, or experience worsening distress, I encourage you to reach out to a qualified mental health professional for individualized support.